-- Do not apply any power with reversed polarization. - Do not apply any voltage other than the specified voltage. - Do not use any cables other than the cables supplied by Matrix Orbital, unless aware of the modifications required. - Do not apply voltage to the DB-9 connector AND power connector - Do not apply more then +5Vdc to pin #9 on the DB-9 connector.
+- Do not apply any power with reversed polarization. - Do not apply any voltage other than the specified voltage. - Do not use any cables other than the cables supplied by Matrix Orbital, unless the user is aware of the modifications required. - Do not apply voltage to the DB-9 connector AND power connector - Do not apply more than +5Vdc to pin 9 on the DB-9 connector.

-Refer to the Figure below for this chapter.
+Refer to the diagram below for this chapter.

-Figure 3: Electrical Connections
+Figure 5: Electrical Connections

-Table 1: Connectors and Functions
+Table 1 : Connectors & Functions

 Connector Function

-10 pin header Keypad header, 5x5 matrix

 4 pin Power (Vdc) and I 2 C communica-

 tions or RS-232

-DB-9F RS-232/power
+DB-9F RS-232 / power

 2 pin header GPO header

 3x2 header I 2 C and RS-232 select